 We overvalue the things we own.
 This is fine when it’s a family keepsake or memento – but how does this influence the decisions we make about homes, investments, and more?

 You perform well at work one day, but not the next.
 One person sees you as “warm”; another as “cold”.
-Maybe it’s you – but there’s another possibility: that others’ expectations are shaping your behavior.
+Maybe it’s just you – but could other people’s expectations be shaping your behavior?